 In 2007 and 2008 a Coroner's Inquest was held.
 By this time the Queensland Police had been convinced that it was actually a case of murder.
 This happened after lobbying by Tina's parents and various US politicians and Police.
 The Inquest was a farce where so called Police experts produced non-existent evidence and showed that they had no idea about scuba diving.
 At the conclusion of the inquest, Gabe was charged with murder.

 Back in the US, he was arrested and charged with murder.
 In early 2012 his trial for murder was held and I travelled to Alabama to appear as his expert dive witness.
-Gabe was acquitted of murder at this trial when the prosecution could not produce one witness that supported a case of murder.
+Gabe was acquitted of murder at this trial when the prosecution could not produce one witness or any evidence that supported a case of murder.

 For more information about this case, click on this link to read my full dissection of what happened.